Active Atom Materials

 General material types we work with.

-Active Atom works with non-ferrous and ferrous metals, composites, fibers, resins, G10 and plastics.
+Active Atom works with non-ferrous and ferrous metals, composites, fibers, synthetic resins and polymers.

 - Raw material shapes we work with.